Change accessibility Google translate Change contrast Font size

 Communication

 The Group will provide employees, visitors and all other interested parties that visit premises with comprehensive and relevant information regarding fire safety via the display of appropriately located fire safety signage and notices.
-The evacuation procedure for the building will be displayed within communal areas.
+The evacuation procedure for the building will be displayed in the communal areas.

 The Group will provide fire safety information to customers via the customer information pack and tenancy declaration as part of the sign-up process.